|

 product datasheet for the original SDX disk option notes that

-the disk controller is an FDC03, although I am aware that some
+the disk controller is an FDC03, although some

-external disk SDX systems used an FDC05 controller, but do not
+external disk SDX systems used an FDC05 controller (no FDC04

-controller was capable of controlling two floppy drives which
+The disk controller was capable of controlling two floppy

-supplied 5.25" disks in this configuration.
-The floppy drive was
+Memotech only supplied 5.25" disks in this configuration.
+The

-housed in its own case which included the drive's power supply,
+floppy drive was housed in its own case which included the

 a ribbon cable connected the floppy drive to the disk